kritiksoman/CV-and-Neural-Nets-Basic/README.md

 [2] Travelling Salesman problem using KSOM. </br>
 [3] 2 Layer Neural Network initialized with weights learnt using contrastive divergence. </br>
 [4] System Identification using RNN (BPTT and RTRL).
+[5] Clustering of PDF files present in a folder